econoalchemist/COLDCARD-BlackBox/04-SparrowWallet.md

 - How to spend from air-gapped COLDCARD.

 ## Bitcoin Core
-If you don't have your own Bitcoin Core node, you can use reputable public Electrum servers as demonstrated in the [UltraQuick guide](https://github.com/econoalchemist/ColdCard-UltraQuick).
+If you don't have your own Bitcoin Core node, you can use reputable public Electrum servers as demonstrated in the [UltraQuick guide](https://coldcard.com/docs/ultra-quick).
 However, there are privacy tradeoffs that come with using the convenience of a public Electrum server.
 Luckily there are a number of resources available to help you spin up your own Bitcoin node, to learn more check out:

 - [BitcoinCore.org](https://bitcoincore.org/en/about/)
 - [Ministry of Nodes](https://www.ministryofnodes.com.au/)
 - [Sparrow Wallet Documentation](https://www.sparrowwallet.com/docs/connect-node.html)

+You do not need to buy dedicated hardware like a RaspberryPi to run a Bitcoin node.
+You can just install Bitcoin Core on your PC, just be aware that you will need ~450GB of hard drive space for the blockchain data.
 Once you have your Bitcoin Core node ready, there are a couple steps needed to configure it to work with Sparrow Wallet.

 If you have Bitcoin Core running on the same computer as Sparrow Wallet, then all you need to do is open the `bitcoin.conf` configuration file and add `server=1` near the top and save it.
 Then relaunch Bitcoin Core.
 You may have a blank configuration file if this was a new Bitcoin Core install and that is fine.